evangambit/JsonOfCounties/README.md

 8. Presidential election data comes from Bill Morris' [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv).
 Alaska's counties are missing, as is Kalawao County, Hawaii.

 9. Zip code-to-county data is from data.world [here](https://data.world/niccolley/us-zipcode-to-county-state), specifically Nic Colley, and is in the Public Domain.
 Zip codes can overlap multiple counties.

+10. Driving mobility data comes from Apple [here](https://www.apple.com/covid19/mobility), which they released to help analyze covid-19.

 Note that this "states.json" does NOT contain a superset of each data source.
 For instance the racial/age demographic breakdown provided by "cc-est2018-alldata.csv" is extremely specific (giving race/sex break downs for every age bucket for 9 years!) but we don't include all of that in states.json.